At UpTogether, we believe every person is an expert in their own life.

 After listening to and learning from thousands of families over the past 20 years, we know people can and will move up together when they are recognized for their initiative, supported for their self-determination and where access to resources is determined by strengths, not deficits.

-But too many systems in our society have been set up to create communities that are undervalued and financially under-resourced and prevent the people who live there from moving up, both economically and socially.
+But too many systems in our society have been set up to create communities that are financially under-resourced and prevent the people who live there from moving up, both economically and socially.
 Those systems create governmental and charitable policies and practices that overlook:

 - The power of communities to create their own solutions and lift people into the middle class, as communities have done for hundreds of years

 - The creativity of families in designing ways to stretch their limited incomes and invest in themselves

 - The ways access to capital, without outrageous interest rates or strings attached, can fuel the initiatives families are already taking to accomplish their goals and dreams

 That’s why together, with our members and partners, we are championing a nationwide movement where every person is recognized for their strengths and contributions, and have what they need to thrive.

 At UpTogether, we recognize that everyone defines community in their own way, but no matter the definition, it’s rooted in shared values and aspirations, connectedness and care for the collective.